-This Refrigeration news page includes headlines, articles, and citations about refrigeration and refrigerator news from diverse, English-language news sources around the world.
+This Refrigeration news page includes headlines, summaries, and article citations about refrigeration and refrigerator news from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.

 - This Samsung refrigerator suggests cooking recipes, plans your diet and even does grocery shopping